 Whatever the cause of your anger, it is important to look at the underlying purpose of it and find a way to achieve that purpose that doesn’t negatively impact you, or others, but rather resolves the problem which created it in the first place.
 This can be an art-form in itself.

-I have a wonderful CD/MP3 called Control Your Anger which helps with this issue.
-Or, you might want to consider some one-to-one help.
+I have a wonderful CD/MP3 called Control Your Anger which helps with anger management.
+Or, you might want to consider some one-to-one help to get understand your anger triggers and how to manage it more effectively.
 This way we can look at what is going on for you and create tailored approaches which fit your specific circumstances.
-Do feel free to call me on 0345 130 0854.
+Does that sound good?
+Do get in touch.
 You’ll be glad you did.